coopdanger/ppm-specification/draft-ppm-protocol.md

 ~~~

 where `task_id`, `time`, `nonce`, and `extensions` are the fields of the report
 with the same name.
+The '0x00' byte signifies that the decrypting party is the
+first aggregator in the sequence of aggregators associated with the task.
+If
-If decryption succeeds, it runs the VDAF verify-start
+decryption succeeds, it runs the VDAF verify-start algorithm to compute its
-algorithm to compute its local VDAF state and the verification message:
+local VDAF state and its first-round verification message:

 ~~~
 (state, VerifyStartSubReq.verify_message) = vdaf_start(